 When Didier Krzentowski asked me to do a show at Galerie Kreo, the first idea I had was to do a series of tables in Carrara marble.
 Somehow I got side-tracked and decided to use this table as a stacking, modular system.
 I remember sometime in the 70s a new piece of furniture was invented; it was a long low shelf, usually fixed to the wall of the living room, and used very simply to put books and objects on, or to sit on.

-The modular version of this can be composed by stacking various combinations of the 3 members of the system.
-The marble tops have been hollowed out and a sheet of honey-comb aluminium inserted to lower the weight and increase the strength, so adjusting the combination is not so implausible.
+The modular version of this can be composed by stacking various combinations of the three members of the system.
+The marble tops have been hollowed out and a sheet of honeycomb aluminium inserted to lower the weight and increase the strength, so adjusting the combination is not so implausible.
+The Kreo series in marble is a limited edition, while Cappellini will offer a less exclusive, cheaper version in solid oak.